estevaofon/shell-flappy-bird/README.md

 ## :space_invader: About

-This is a game that uses the Python `curses` library to create a console-based implementation of the game "Flappy Bird."
-In the game, the player controls a bird represented by the character "^" and must navigate it through a series of gaps in pipes represented by the character "|".
-The game uses random generation to create pipes, and the score increases every time a pipe is passed.
-The game ends when the bird collides with a pipe or hits the top or bottom of the screen.
-The user can control the bird's movement with the spacebar, and can quit the game by pressing the 'q' key.
+This code is a simple game in Python using the curses library.
+The game involves a bird that the user controls, and pipes that the bird must avoid or else the game ends.
+The screen size is set based on the maximum size of the terminal window the user is using.
+The pipes are generated randomly and move across the screen from right to left.
+Users can make the bird move upwards by pressing the space bar.
+The score is displayed at the top of the screen, and the game ends if the bird collides with the pipes or goes out of bounds.
+Finally, the game over message is displayed and the user can end the game by pressing the 'q' key.

 ## :wrench: Requirements